-As we will show now, for the type of scalar potentials we are interested in (this is, powerlike in the saxions), these geodesic/gradient flow trajectories are asymptotic trajectories that solve the equations of motion at late times.
-Recall that geodesic trajectories for the field metric are purely saxionic, as this is obtained from the Kähler potential from (2.16), asymptotically depending only on $\{s^i\}{i=1}^n$ .
+As we will show now, for the type of scalar potentials we are interested in (this is, power-like in the saxions), these geodesic/gradient flow trajectories are the only asymptotic trajectories that solve the equations of motion at late times in the slow roll approximation.
+Recall that geodesic trajectories for the field metric are purely saxionic, as this is obtained from the Kähler potential from (2.15), asymptotically depending only on $\{s^i\}{i=1}^n$.
 Hence, in order to have an asymptotic non-geodesic trajectory, one would need that the axions (and not only the saxions) take parametrically large field values.
-However, as we will see in Subsection 2.7 (and in more detail in Appendix D), the axions will always be either eventually stabilized or not come into play in the scalar potential, independently of the asymptotic gradient flow trajectory followed by the saxions.
+However, as we will see in Subsection 2.7 (and in more detail in Appendix D), the axions will always be either eventually stabilized or not come into play in the scalar potential, independently of the asymptotic gradient flow trajectory followed by the saxions8.
 Therefore, it will be enough for our purposes to study the saxionic trajectories that solve the gradient flow equation.
 We devote the rest of the section to explain, in general, how to find this solution explicitly.
-This reduces the setup to a single field cosmology running down an exponential potential, for which the bound (2.9) on asymptotic accelerated expansion holds (see e.g. [29]).